This article describes how to configure Power over Ethernet (PoE) on Open Mesh Switches.

 - Open Mesh Switches

-Power over Ethernet (PoE) allows you to pass electric power through Ethernet cables to other devices using your switch.
-This is useful for powering access points and other devices without the need to connect a power supply.
+Power over Ethernet lets you power access points and other devices through Ethernet cables using your switch, without the need to connect a power supply.
 Each Open Mesh Switch model has its own defined total PoE budget.
-Review the hardware specifications of your switch prior to planning a network to ensure enough power is available for all of your devices.
+Review your switch's hardware specifications before planning your network to ensure enough power is available for all devices.

-1. Navigate to Manage -> Switches, and select a switch.
+1. In the Navigation menu, Navigate to Manage → Switches and select a switch.

-3. Select your desired port, then click Configure, as seen in Figure 2.
+3. Select your desired port, then click Configure.

-4. Click the dropdown for Power over Ethernet (PoE) to reveal its settings, as seen in Figure 3.
+4. Click the drop-down menu for Power over Ethernet (PoE) to reveal its settings.